Surrounded By Bugs

 A "shall" or "shall not" requirement that appears outside of a constraint is violated

-Note: a "constraint" in C-standardese is essentially a rule for the implementation, so a requirement outside a constraint is a rule imposed instead on the program(mer).
+Note: a "constraint" in C-standardese is essentially a rule which is imposed on the implementation (i.e. a rule which specifies semantics of the language).
+So a requirement "outside of a constraint" is a rule imposed instead on the program(mer).

 This immediately, implicitly, expands to a whole slew of clauses detailing constructs that exhibit UB, some of which are probably also explicated in the list and some of which aren't.
 But nearly all such clauses, and nearly all specific instances of new UB, relate to new functionality in the newer revision of the language.
 In C11, for example, the formal addition of support for concurrency (including threads and atomic operations) was introduced, along with some other new features, and with these came a bunch of additions to the list of UB in the annex.
 This wasn't new undefined behaviour that could potentially now occur in previously UB-free programs: it was new ways that UB could be present due to (mis)use of previously unavailable features.
 Examples include: